Mathematical model from Perm scientists will predict wound healing and oncology development

 <br>

-Epithelial tissues are constantly subjected to mechanical loads — stretching, compression, damage.
-To maintain integrity, cells change shape and relative position — this process is called repacking.
-In a healthy body, it promotes rapid wound healing, but in cancer, the same mechanism fails: cells lose contact with each other, begin to divide uncontrollably, and form a tumor.
+Epithelial tissues are constantly subjected to mechanical stress - stretching, compression, damage.
+To maintain integrity, cells change shape and relative position - this process is called repacking.
+In a healthy body, it contributes to rapid wound healing, but in cancer, the same mechanism fails: cells lose contact with each other, begin to divide uncontrollably and form a tumor.

 Maxim Buzmakov, Junior Researcher at the Department of Applied Physics, PNRPU